dy/piezo/docs/r&d.md

       ~ can be mitigated on imports: main compilable file exports everything, the rest is treeshaked ? how do we `export x from './x#x'`?
           `@ `./x#x`; x;`
+    + exporting each member is tedious and too much code noise.
+      + that's sometimes js trouble that exports is not exported etc.

 ## [x] State management → function state identified by callsite